fau-klue/cwb-python/README.md

     # libglib2.0-0 libglib2.0-dev are required
     make compile

+If you don't have the Corpus Workbench installed, you can use a dockerized compilation:

+    # Build using Docker
+    make compile-docker

 # Usage

 To give you an idea how to use the library, see the following sample: